djcooke/compendium/index.md

 would be extremely helpful, as I will not likely be soloing on every job!

-I would like to give a **special thanks** to Angelus Demonus and Maygi for their amazing guides that helped me immensely through my own deep dungeon journey.
+I would like to give a **special thanks** to Angelus Demonus and Maygi for their amazing guides that helped me immensely through my own first deep dungeon clears.
 See the [Resources page](resources.html) for links to these and other great resources.